 De-mystifying Sax and Clarinet Mouthpieces

-Get the low down on mouthpiece design and why they are all different!
-First, the parts of a mouthpiece, with help from Theo Wanne:
+Parts of a woodwind mouthpiece are the same whether they are hard rubber or metal.
+Get the low down on mouthpiece design and why they are all different, with help from Theo Wanne:

 - Baffle – The shape of the baffle determines the brightness or darkness of the mouthpiece, as well as its “buzz”.

 - Beak – The front-outer portion of the mouthpiece that your mouth fits over while playing.

 - Bore – The tube-shaped part of the mouthpiece that fits on the neck of the saxophone.
 It usually extends a bit further into the mouthpiece than the neck does.